HermanMartinus/bearblog/README.md

 ## Can Bear Blog be self-hosted?
 Bear Blog has been built as a platform and not as an indiviual blog system.
 It is more like Medium than Jekyll.
 Due to this it currently isn't possible to self-host Bear Blog as an individual blog.

-This may change in the future, but for now it's a open-source blogging *platform*.
+There is currently a [Bear Blog Hugo theme](https://github.com/janraasch/hugo-bearblog) available built by [Jan Raasch](https://www.janraasch.com/).

 ## Roadmap
 Check out the roadmap in the [wiki](https://github.com/HermanMartinus/bearblog/wiki/Roadmap)